johnfraserss/ICS3U/Assignments/04 - Binary Octal Hex/README.md

 Submissables
 ------------------
 Do _not_ hand in this work.
-It will just be checked for understanding and completion.
+There will be a short test on this material in the future.

 Due Date(s)
 ------------------
-It will be assumed that you have completed this worksheet as of September 28th.
-There will be a quiz on the material on September 29th.
+It will be assumed that you have completed this worksheet as of February 18th as there will be a test on this material on February 19th.